Security-Onion-Solutions/securityonion-docs/partitioning.rst

 ISO
 ---

 If you use our Security Onion ISO image, it will automatically partition your disk for you.
+If you instead use CentOS 7 or Ubuntu 18.04, you may want to manually modify their default partition layout.

 LVM
 ---